J4Numbers/codeandstuff-discord-bot/README.md

 * The _Welcome channel_ represents the channel that new users will join on entering the server.
 * The _Joined channel_ represents the channel that users will be placed in after verification.
+* The _Voice channel group_ represents the group of channels where voice channels for sessions should be generated.
+* The _Text channel group_ represents the group of channels where text channels for sessions should be generated.
-* The _Attendee role_ represents the role that users are granted after being verified.
+* The _Attendee role_ represents the role that attendee users are granted after being verified.
+* The _Mentor role_ represents the role that mentor users are granted after being verified.

 Once you have created the configuration file, then run the following commands to start the bot: